 Supports Coordination involves the location, coordination, and monitoring of needed services and supports.
-This includes locating, coordinating, and monitoring needed services and supports when a Participant is admitted to a hospital for any duration of time.
 The Supports Coordinator assists Participants with obtaining and coordinating needed Covered Services and other services, as well as housing, medical, social, vocational, and other community services, regardless of funding source.